zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.block-cipher.rst

 ``Zend\Crypt\BlockCipher`` implements the encrypt-then-authenticate mode using `HMAC`_ to provide authentication.

-The symmetric cipher can be choose with a specific adapter that implements the ``Zend\Crypt\Symmetric\SymmetricInterface``.
+The symmetric cipher can be chosen with a specific adapter that implements the ``Zend\Crypt\Symmetric\SymmetricInterface``.
 We support the standard algorithms of the `Mcrypt`_ extension.
 The adapter that implements the Mcrypt is ``Zend\Crypt\Symmetric\Mcrypt``.